cs264sp25-homework/team-01/PROPOSAL.md

 1. Text summarization for complex topics or large text (Secondary feature #1)
    - Users can highlight text and ask for it to be explained simply.
+   - inside the ASK AI highlight toolbar
 2. Users can ask for the AI to expand upon certain areas of their notes
    - ie add a sub bullet underneath a bullet explaining something
+   - inside the ask AI highlight toolbar
 3. Fix spelling and grammar, shorten, lengthen, paraphrase
 4. Concept Map Generation: (Secondary feature #3)
    - AI extracts key ideas from notes, connecting different topics in a concise paragraph
 5. Generate mock test questions (secondary feature #4)
    - Exam format selection (mcq/short answer)
    - Generate mock test questions based on the note content
+6. Chunking and Embedding pipeline for context needed for AI features
+7. Implement copilot plugin from scratch

 #### Deliverables: